tolar grande puna of salta

 The closure of the mine and the interruption of the railway project caused the depopulation of the region, with the consequent worsening of the living conditions of the few settlers who decided not to leave the town.

-Arizaro Salt Lake and Arita Cone
+Salar de Arizaro and Arita Cone

-The famous Arita Cone, a perfectly conical sandstone hill, is located in the salt flat.
+The famous Arita Cone, a perfectly conical hill, is located in the salt flat.
 A unique natural spectacle.

 Llullaillaico Volcano

 Llullaillaco is a stratovolcano located on the border between Argentina (Salta province) and Chile (Antofagasta region), 110 km from the town of Tolar Grande.
-It is the second highest active volcano in the world (6,739 m) after the “Ojos del Salado” (6,893 m).
+The oldest rocks of the volcano are about 1.5 million years old.

 The first recorded ascent of the mountain was in 1950, but traces of earlier ascents and several archaeological sites have been found on the mountain and at its foot.

-Llullaillaco represents the highest archaeological site in the world.
+Llullaillaco represents one of the highest archaeological site in the world.
 In 1999, the mummified remains of three children (La Doncella, La Niña del Rayo and El Niño), known as the “Children of Llullaillaco”, were found frozen in a perfect state of preservation.
 Offered by the Incas to their gods in this sacred mountain.

 Socompa Volcano